-Chrissy Teigen Nailed In A Hit And Run Accident, Luckily She’s Fine
+Chrissy Teigen Involved In A Hit-And-Run Accident, Luckily She’s Fine

-Chrissy Teigen was involved in a hit and run accident on Tuesday night in Hollywood.
-Teigen was a passenger in the car that was hit by another, that took off.
+Chrissy Teigen was involved in a hit-and-run accident on Tuesday night in Hollywood.
+Teigen was a passenger in the car that was hit by another driver, who took off.
 Luckily, the police were able to quickly track the car down, and make an arrest.
-Teigen was fine, and made a joke of it on Twitter, saying that seeing some of the headlines was like reading about her death.
+Teigen was fine, and she made a joke of it on Twitter, saying that seeing some of the headlines was like reading about her death.

-Chrissy has been in the news this week, as it was announced that she will be in the Sports Illustrated Swimsuit issue once again, but this time, it’s post-baby, says the Inquisitr.
+Chrissy was in the news this week after it was announced that she will be in the Sports Illustrated Swimsuit Issue once again, but this time, it’s post-baby, reports the Inquisitr.
 Teigen said at first she wanted to wear a one piece bathing suit, as it hasn’t yet been a year since she had baby Luna, but she was talked into wearing a purple bikini for the shots that were taken on the beach.

 lmao it's like being alive but reading about your death. https://t.co/zUl37gEY6g